Thomas Catlaw

 the Yavapai-Apache Nation, and their ancestors.

-Rooted in a curiosity nurtured by the Sonoran Desert, water is the primary location for and provocateur in these soundsketches.
+Rooted in a curiosity nurtured by the Sonoran Desert, water is a primary location for and provocateur in these soundsketches.
 I listen and record with rivers, canals, pools, irrigation systems, wetlands, and reservoirs.
 I walk the porous seams between “natural” and “engineered” water systems.
-My practice recursively informs conservation efforts on behalf of the Verde River watershed.

 Powered by Squarespace.
 Background image by Thomas Catlaw